qrev-ai/qrev/README.md

 - 🗂️ [App Server](https://github.com/qrev-ai/qrev/tree/main/server)
 - 🤖 [AI Server](https://github.com/qrev-ai/qrev/tree/main/ai)

+  > Please refer to the [sample People CSV file](https://github.com/qrev-ai/qrev/blob/main/qai_csv_sample.csv) for the structure of the CSV file that the user can upload to the QAI bot for generating campaigns.

 ## Getting Started with the QRev App Server

 To get a local copy up and running, please follow these simple steps.